 In fact, CBD is going so mainstream that even consumer-goods and media maven Martha Stewart is hopping on board.
 Stewart announced in March this year that she’s teaming up with Canopy Growth to design and produce new CBD lifestyle products for pets and people.

 Designer Shoe Warehouse (DSW) has also signed an agreement with Green Growth Brands to sell its Seventh Sense brand which offers CBD-infused products including muscle balms, body lotions, body washes, and foot creams.
 Real estate provider Simon Group announced earlier this year that it has partnered with Green Growth Brands to open 108 CBD shops inside its malls.

 Anheuser-Busch, the maker of popular beer Budweiser is already exploring the value and viability in the direct selling approach to selling CBD products through a $100 million joint venture with Tilray Inc., a leading Canadian cannabis company.

-A number of similar deals worth millions of dollars continue to happen yet all is not well upstream.
+A number of similar deals worth millions of dollars continue to happen yet all are not well upstream.
 The supply chain is riddled with issues which may take years to be ironed out.

 7. The Cannabis Industry Supply Chain

 Firstly, there is a supply problem.
 Demand is so high that growers are not able to keep pace.
 This has left cannabis companies in some regions unable to meet consumer demand, forcing them to temporary closure or to constrain their opening hours as a result of the shortage.
 The supply problem rolls back to the fundamental challenges involved in producing industrial hemp.